 Since people think that scholarships are so difficult and time-consuming to achieve, they just drop out of the game or not even try.
 And yes, that includes our genius, cream of the crop friends.

-On top of that, information about scholarships do not travel nearly as fast as gossip, so not every person out there who's got better grades than us or have a more outstanding CV will know about the scholarship opportunity you're eyeing now.
+On top of that, information about scholarships does not travel nearly as fast as gossip, so not every person out there who's got better grades than us or have a more outstanding CV will know about the scholarship opportunity you're eyeing now.

-I remember my straight-A classmate in college who went to become a doctor.
+I remember my straight-A classmate in college who went on to become a doctor.
 He didn't even consider applying for a scholarship.
 Actually, he didn't know that my kind of scholarship even existed!
 Erasmus what?!

 What's more, some of them just couldn't be bothered to go back to school when they're already earning enough, well on their way to having rewarding careers, or just not keen on uprooting themselves because of family circumstances/obligations.

 What if you just make that decision to go for it?
 Really, the scholarships are there for the taking, and not everybody knows about them or would even try.

 not all scholarships are based on merit alone.